What's New On This Page?

 2. From Stara Fuzina, 546 m.

 From the village you go by the road into Voje valley.
 2 km north of the village the marked path deters left (westwards) and takes you by a rough, paved path on Vogar alpine meadows, 1054 m.
 This path was in the past more in use, today it is quite deteriorated.
 Interestingly, it does almost the whole slope in only 3 long turns.
+Reaching the lower meadows of Vogar, it is worth going left, on the edge above the lake.
+Beautiful view from there!
 On Vogar there is Kosijev dom (hut), which can also be reached in 15 min from the road through Suha valley (pay toll!).
-On Vogar it is also worth mentioning the beautiful lookout point on the edge above the lake - only some 3 minutes from the hut.
+On Vogar it is also worth mentioning the beautiful lookout point on the edge above the lake - only some 5 minutes from the hut.

 From Vogar you go further in the western direction and allways keep left.
-The marked path goes beautifully by the edge, higher and higher above Bohinj lake.
-In the last 30 min the ascent goes over steep grassy slopes, so take care if it's slipery or snow on the trail.
+The marked path goes beautifully by the edge, higher and higher above Bohinj lake, paralelly to the mountain road.
+From the last parking place on this road (2013), you continue westwards.
+The marked path first ascends gently through the woods, but in the last 30 min the ascent goes over steep grassy slopes, so take care if it's slipery or snow on the trail.
+One passage is exposed and protected (cable).
 From Stara Fuzina altogether 4 h.

 In deep winter The summit of Pršivec is best done with skis.
 Generally skiing is not very fine, but if there's a lot of snow it helps you to get down in Bohinj quickly.